sandboxie-plus/sandboxie-docs/Content/BreakoutProcess.md

-# BreakoutProcess
+# Breakout Process

-_BreakoutProcess_  is a sandbox setting in [Sandboxie Ini](SandboxieIni.md) available only for certified project supporters since v1.0.8 / 5.55.8.
-It specifies which apps shall run unsandboxed when launched within the sandbox.
+_BreakoutProcess_  is a sandbox setting in [Sandboxie Ini](SandboxieIni.md) available since v1.0.8 / 5.55.8.
+It specifies which applications shall run unsandboxed when launched within the sandbox.
 A combination of this and _ForceProcess_ allows for a simple priority system.

 Usage: